meza/trance-stack/README.md

 In both cases we also print out a textual representation of the coverage report.

-All the test reporting goes into the `<root_directory>/reports` directory.
+All the test reporting goes into the `reports` directory.

 #### Setup files

-If you look closely, you can see that we have a `setupFiles` section which calls the `<root_directory>/vitest.setup.ts` file.
+If you look closely, you can see that we have a `setupFiles` section which calls the `vitest.setup.ts` file.
 This file is responsible for setting up the environment for the tests.
 It installs the `@testing-library/jest-dom` package and sets up a universal `afterEach` hook to clean up after the tests.

 This might not be to everyone's liking so feel free to change it.
 Just remember that if you remove the global